View up to date information on Illinois’ Covid-19 vaccine plan and vaccination eligibility from the

 State of Illinois Coronavirus Response Site

 The Governor's Budget address will be given at 12pm today.
 View using these links:

 The Commodities Pavilion was constructed in 1971.
 It is a large, open pavilion that contains a asphalt floor and beam supports.
 This area is ideal for hosting dinners, auctions, or parties.
 The three large entranceways make it convenient for setting up and tearing down.

 The Garden Pavilion is a wood frame open pavilion with a concrete floor and a roof finished with asphalt.
 It has decorative vertical boarding in the end gables.
 This is most often referred to as the “beer garden,” and is an excellent site for hosting small social events or parties.

-The Labor Pavilion is located behind the Ethnic Village.
+The Labor Pavilion is located behind the Village of Cultures.
 It contains a concrete base and a wooden roof that is covered with tile.
 This pavilion is ideal for smaller events, for it consists of two cement squares that are joined by a central walkway.
 Floral arrangements surround the pavilion, which adds a friendly welcome.

 $250 Per Day

 The Lincoln Stage area has a concrete floor and steel supports leading up to the roof structure.
 A raised stage encloses the south end of the facility.
 It is an open pavilion that, along with the stage, includes dressing rooms.
 This area can aid in accommodating wedding receptions, parties, and entertainment.

 $1,400 Per Day